Skip to main content

 As a thru-hiking enthusiast, the Caribbean might not be the first region that comes to mind when you think of your next long-distance hike.
 However, this tropical paradise is home to a super cool, adventurous long-distance jungle trail crossing the whole country: Dominica's Waitukubuli National Trail.

-I tracked our hike with the Garmin inReach Mini to make sure mom wasn’t worried.
-A few times I didn’t have battery / forgot to press ‘track’, hence the gaps.
-But to give you an idea:
+I tracked our hike with the Garmin inReach Mini to make sure mom wasn't worried.
+A few times I didn't have battery or forgot to press ‘track', hence the gaps.
+A detailed map of the Waitukubuli National Trail I haven't found.
+On Maps.me it was most accurate.

 Not many people know about this long distance trail, and I highly recommend it for your next thru-hike.
-Not many people even know about the paradise country of Dominica (Not to be confused with the Dominican Republic).
-But this hike is being acclaimed as the longest hiking trail in the entire Caribbean region, with a distance of 180 Kilometers.
-Hiking this jungle trail is the most rewarding and also most budget friendly way to traverse Dominica, the nature island of the Caribbean.
+Not many people even know about the paradise country of Dominica (not to be confused with the Dominican Republic).
+But this hike is being acclaimed as the longest hiking trail in the entire Caribbean region, with a distance of 180 kilometers.
+Hiking this jungle trail is the most rewarding and also most budget-friendly way to traverse Dominica, the nature island of the Caribbean.

-The Trail segments and their distances and time to hike (which we found quite inaccurate)
+The trail segments and their distances and time to hike (which we found quite inaccurate)

-You may also like reading: How I prepared for my first solo hike across the Pyrenees | 850KM GR11
+You may also like: How I prepared for my first solo hike across the Pyrenees | 850 km GR11

-You may also like: 20 Best Hiking Gifts 2024
+You may also like: 20 Best Hiking Gifts 2025

-About the nature country: Dominica
+About the Nature Country: Dominica

-Dominica, also called Kubuli Country, is a natural paradise!
+Dominica, also called Kubuli Country, is a natural paradise.
 Dominica lies in the Eastern Caribbean, between Martinique and Guadeloupe.
-It’s small, remote, and doesn’t have many flight connections.
+It's small, remote, and doesn't have many flight connections.
 The best way to reach Dominica is by sailboat.
-That’s how we got here.
+That's how we got here.
 After some months of being at sea, exploring Dominica is the best way to get grounded, be healthy, and get cultured and natured.
 My curiosity and desire for some fresh fruits and vegetables after the Atlantic crossing made me stop (and stick) ashore here for about 2 months in 2017.
-And in 2023 again!
-It’s my favourite Caribbean island, by far.
+And in 2023 again.
+It's my favourite Caribbean island, by far.

 Dominica is a perfect adventure travel destination for freediving, venturing off the beaten path, hiking, healthy food, waterfalls, hot springs, and nature exploration.
 The rich soils produce so many exciting foods like banana, papaya, avocado, noni, guava, breadfruit, almonds, and coconuts, as well as spices like ginger, turmeric, cacao, nutmeg, and cinnamon.
 Dominica is stunning, both above and below the surface.
-I’m writing this while zipping a tea from lemongrass I picked and dried in Dominica, and spices I exported from the country.
+I'm writing this while zipping a tea from lemongrass I picked and dried in Dominica, and spices I brought back from the country.

 Sourcing superpowers on the hiking trail.